OrangeJam/iSchool/project_proposal.md

 We practice Test-Driven development in order to force us to write properly encapsulated logic, and to avoid obvious bugs.

-Code is tested with the `CTest` unit testing framework in XCode.
+Code is tested with the `XCTest` unit testing framework in XCode.